|SOUTH AUSTRALIAN AIR TAXIS - 1: THE EARLY DAYS

 |Unfortunately the Lockheed had a

 during landing on a desert salt pan

-at Pelican Waterhole, in the desert some distance from Birdsville Queensland in October 1962.
+at Pelican Waterhole, some distance from Birdsville Queensland in October 1962.
 The aircraft was declared an insurance write-off because

-flying today.
 Photo: Malcolm Treloar via John M. Smith collection.

 Dove 5 VH-TLU replaced the Lockheed 12A in October 1962.
 It retained

 the airline cabin seating and fittings from its days as

 VH-MMP with MacRobertson Miller Airlines in Western Australia.

 |This new Cessna 310G VH-TLY was delivered new to Adelaide Airport on 9 October 1962.
 It was to become VH-RCK.

 |Cessna 185A VH-RLA purchased new in September 1963 was the first of many Skywagons used by SAAT.
+It became VH-RCM.